DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

    ![Templates - Sanitized Content](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/unauthorized-client-crud.png?raw=true)

    This will delete a data row with the index 0.
-This is possible because the Grid View's data source still exposes a Delete command and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.
+This is possible because the Grid View's data source still provides access to the Delete statement and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.

 The best practices to mitigate this vulnerability are: